armin-fx/BandedScad/doc/helper.md

 - `preset`
   - Specify the default align of the object if `center` or `align` is not set
   - The list size defines the dimension of the object
+  - If this parameter is not set a 3 dimensional centered object will set as default

 #### parameter_numlist [^][contents]
 [parameter_numlist]: #parameter_numlist-